Wurtulla - Birtinya

 What has been the trend in development approvals over the past five years in the Wurtulla - Birtinya SA2?

-Looking at development activity over the past five years, the Wurtulla - Birtinya SA2's approval levels have been below the yearly average of 139, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the Wurtulla - Birtinya SA2's approval levels have been significantly above the yearly average of 139, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth in the Wurtulla - Birtinya SA2?